chipsalliance/Surelog/README.md

 ## Goal
 This project aims at providing a complete SystemVerilog 2017 front-end: a preprocessor, a parser, an elaborator for both design and testbench.
 We are aiming at supporting all open-source cores.
 Current status: Surelog's elaboration trees for BlackParrot and Opentitan cores are equivalent with Verilator's elaboration tree.
+Ibex completely Synthesizes and runs in Hardware with the Surelog/UHDM/Yosys flow.

 ## Applications